Caracal pistol: Development

+In 2002, Austrian firearms designer Wilhelm Bubits who previously had designed the Steyr M pistol, began working with weapons experts from the United Arab Emirates, to develop a range of modern pistols and accessories.
+The collaboration led to the development of the Caracal pistol.

 Small numbers of pre-production pistols were made in Suhl, Germany by Merkel.
 These pistols were given to a limited number of testers who were instructed to shoot them as much as possible to test for reliability and defects.

 By the end of 2006, Caracal International L.L.C. was incorporated and registered as a company in Abu Dhabi.
 With that, the foundation of a pistol manufacturing industry was established for the first time in the GCC.

 The pistols were unveiled at the International Defence Exhibition, IDEX 2007 in Abu Dhabi.